SwissLegalTech/timeline/README.md

 Also, you can tag keywords that are important to you.
 For instance, you can pick a name and tell the tool that this person is "the witness regarding the topic of evidence A)".

-The big advantes of the Case Traveller are pretty obvious:
+The big advantages of the Case Traveller are pretty obvious:
 - saves a lot of time
 - gives you an overview of the case you can in fact picture (not only a boring table)
 - can be updated with new information within seconds